QED0711/audio_analyzer/README.md

 ## Required Packages

-In order to implement these classes, you will need to following packages installed in your environment:
+In order to implement these classes, you will need the following packages installed in your environment:

 * `numpy`
 * `pandas`